casson-projects-2020/fable-facet/tutorial.md

 ## Step2: Configure the Cloud Shell
 ### Configure the terminal to use the project
-Click to copy this code to the terminal:
+Click to copy this code to the terminal.
+Type enter, then click on the "next" button.

 ```bash
 gcloud config set project {{project-id}}
 ```

 ## Step3: Run the installer
-### Click below or copy-paste the command on the terminal:
+### Run the linux commands to install
+Click to copy this code to the terminal and type enter.
+This is the last step.

 ```bash
 chmod +x entrypoint.sh && ./entrypoint.sh